top of page

 The “firsts” in life often stay with us.
 They mark moments that shape who we are.
 Our first kiss, our first car, our first job, our first love.
 In grief after someone passes, there are “firsts” too: the first loved one's birthday, the first holiday, the first anniversary of their passing.
 And then there is another type of "firsts," the milestones our loved ones should have shared with us.
 These moments feel enormous.
 They arrive like sudden emotional thunderstorms, reminding us of what we've lost.

-As time goes on, more “firsts” continue to show up, but they won’t always carry the same weight (not meaning they don't matter, they do).
-Things become "seconds" and then "thirds" and so on.
+As time goes on, more “firsts” keep showing up, but they won’t always carry the same weight (not that they don't matter; they do).
+Things become "seconds," then "thirds," and so on.
 When those moments pass, they often leave behind a quieter, deeper ache: the realization of just how long we may have to wait to see our loved ones again.
 Yes, the milestone grief-related days remain, like birthdays, anniversaries, the five-year mark, the ten-year mark, and beyond.
-And for me, it’s during this second year without my Mom that the reality of just how long I may have to wait to see her again has truly begun to settle in.
+And for me, it’s during this second year without my mom that the reality of just how long I may have to wait to see her again has truly begun to settle in.

 mother's day

 And then I started thinking about the Heavenly Mother’s Day posts I’ve seen on social media from friends and colleagues over the years.
-You don’t really see those posts—truly see them—until you’ve lost your own mother.
-Many of them mentioned it had been ten, fifteen, even twenty years since their mothers passed.
+You don’t really see those posts - truly see them - until you’ve lost your own mother.
+Many of them mentioned it had been ten, fifteen, or even twenty years since their mothers passed.
 I remember wondering this year: How do they do it?

 As I looked at the photo I chose to share on Mother's Day (one where my mom beams with joy, her arms wrapped lovingly around me and my brother), I thought about her strength.
 Not just her brave fights through 3 rounds of breast cancer, but the deeper strength she carried with having lost both of her parents at such a young age.
 Despite the trauma, she still found joy.
 She still laughed.
 She still showed up for life.
 She still poured her heart into everything she did.
 Even with all the pain she carried and the various other heartbreaks she felt throughout her life, she kept smiling.
 She kept going.